MaeveOfFae/romance-realism/README.md

 TL;DR - Keeps track of mundane shit hopefully so that the characters can say... remember where they are standing.

 Background-only realism guardrails for slow-burn romance roleplay.
-This Stage runs silently alongside a chat and shows non-intrusive notes inside the stage UI (never injected into the chat log) to help keep long-form roleplay emotionally consistent and slow-burning without rewriting or blocking user content.
+This Stage runs silently alongside a chat and shows non-intrusive notes inside the stage UI (never injected into the chat log) and can optionally inject one-shot guidance into the *next* LLM system prompt (still not written into the chat transcript) to keep long-form roleplay emotionally consistent and slow-burning without rewriting or blocking user content.

 Key goals: